OkashiOdayakana/cryptonote/README.md

 # Pillowcoin
 Like other cryptos but worse lol

 ## Install
-You need gcc-6 and probay boost do a
+You need gcc-6 and probay boost\n

+do a

 ```make```

 ##Usage
 in src/ you'll find pillowcoind

 run it

 then run simplewallet

 lol bye